-Regarding mandatory certification of energy efficiency regulations in the Republic of Belarus
+Regarding the mandatory certification of energy efficiency regulations in the Republic of Belarus

-On this page, we provide information about the mandatory certification related to energy efficiency regulations in the Republic of Belarus for customers whose destination country is Belarus.
+This page provides information on mandatory certification regarding energy efficiency regulations in the Republic of Belarus for customers whose destination country is Belarus.

 21.7.2017

-We would like to inform you that we have received information regarding the mandatory certification for energy efficiency regulations in the Republic of Belarus.
+We have received information regarding the mandatory certification of energy efficiency regulations in the Republic of Belarus.

 Starting from September 1, 2017, the Belarusian government will implement a mandatory certification system for energy efficiency regulations.
-Previously, the Republic of Belarus had already begun requiring safety standard certifications for wireless/telecommunication equipment from February 1, 2017.
-With the introduction of this energy efficiency certification system by product category, which will come into effect on September 1, 2017, it appears to be in line with the current global trends.
-Therefore, if your target market is the Republic of Belarus, please pay particular attention to this matter.
+Previously, since February 1, 2017, the Republic of Belarus had already begun requiring the acquisition of safety standards for wireless/electronic communication devices.
+This new mandatory certification system for energy efficiency regulations, although categorized by product genre, will be enforced from September 1, 2017, and is believed to align with the current trends.
+Therefore, please pay special attention if your destination country is the Republic of Belarus.

 Detailed Information